ibm-cloud-docs/vpc/snapshots_vpc_planning.md

 {:screen: .screen}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
-{:beta: .beta}

-# Planning for shapshot creation and use (Beta)
+# Planning for shapshot creation and use
 {: #snapshots-vpc-planning}

 When you're planning a snapshot strategy for your {{site.data.keyword.block_storage_is_short}} volumes, you might find this checklist helpful to set up and use the snapshot service.
 {:shortdesc}

-This beta feature is available only to accounts with special approval.
-{:beta}

 ## Planning for creating and using snapshots
 {: #planning-for-data-encryption}